spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 You do not have to write or edit schema files manually: the GDK generates schema files and their contents based on the Actors your have set up for schema generation, using the native Unreal tag `Replicated`.
 (However, you do have to manually start the schema generation via the GDK toolbar.)

 SpatialOS uses schema to generate APIs specific to the SpatialOS components on entities in your project.
-You can then use these APIs in your game's [worker types](#spatialos-component) so their instances can interact with [SpatialOS entity components](#spatialos-component).
+You can then use these APIs in your game's [worker types](#spatialos-component) so their instances can interact with [SpatialOS components](#spatialos-component).

 > **Find out more**
+>
 > * [How to use schema]({{urlRoot}}/content/how-to-use-schema)
 > * Setting up Actors for schema generation: [Spatial Type]({{urlRoot}}/content/spatial-type)